railsuser2014/openobject-doc-book-en/source/book/6/6_17_Purchases/index.rst

    *Analysis of purchases over the month by product.*

 This analysis carries on the supplier orders and not on the invoices or the quantities effectively received.
-To get an analysis by product, use the module ``product_margin``.
+To get an analysis by product, use the module :mod:`product_margin`.
 The function of this module is described in detail in the chapter on Sales Management.

 To analyze the received quantities, you can use the statistical modules based on the management of